threefoldtech/mycelium/README.md

 # Mycelium

-Mycelium is an IPv6 overlay network writing in Rust.
+Mycelium is an IPv6 overlay network written in Rust.
 Each node that joins the overlay network will receive an overlay network IP in the 400::/7 range.

 ## Features